 Ingredients you will need

-- Eggs provide structure, moisture and richness.
-They should be at room temperature, so as to easily incorporate into the butter mixture.
+- Eggs – 4 whole eggs provide structure, moisture and richness.
+They should be at room temperature before use, so they easily incorporate into the batter.

-- Butter.
-Either salted or un-salted butter can be used, softened at room temperature.
-Try to use a good quality butter where possible, to enhance the flavours of the cake.
-You’ll need a little extra to grease the cake pan too.
+- Butter – unsalted butter, softened at room temperature.
+Use real butter rather than margarine or butter substitutes, for maximum richness and to enhance the flavours of the cake.
+You’ll need a little extra to grease the cake tin too.

 Step by step guide